k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 Two major Auditing features can be controlled:

 -  **Filtering strategies:** provides full flexibility over the type of activities that are introduced to the Auditing mechanism.
-For instance, you may audit the Web Service calls only, without impacting the performance of other activities but with saving a lot of disk space.
+For instance, you may audit only Web Service calls, without impacting the performance of other activities but with saving a lot of disk space.
 Read [here](02_filtering_strategy.md) for more details.
 -  **Persistence strategies:** defines the reporting channel of the Auditing mechanism.
 Examples for such channels are system_db (default), Kafka, files, etc. Read [here](03_persistence_strategy.md) for more details.

 The Auditing mechanism can be configured via the **[audit]** and **[audit_kafka_producer]** sections of the **config.ini**.
 By default, the persistence strategy is system database, and the data is written into the **k2_auditing** table of the [k2audit](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) keyspace.